Community for private sperm donation, co-parenting and home insemination – respectful, direct and discreet.

 • Gentle cleaning is better than vigorous wiping, especially when the wound is sensitive.

-Pelvic floor, postpartum recovery, and physical therapy
+Pelvic floor, postpartum recovery and intimacy

 Warning signs: when you should not wait